DomenSoberlFamnit/famnit-gym/README.md

 ### Sokoban

-A minimum example with random actions:
+A minimal example with random actions:

 ```python
 import gymnasium as gym